hornts/horn/packages/common/README.md

 🦄 **Horn** is an extendable web-framework with IoC (Inversion of Control) container inside.

-⚠️ **WARNING!** This library is under construction and can change API at any time. 🏗
+⚠️ **WARNING!** This library is under construction and can change API at any time until it goes to v1. 🏗

 ## Description